NicholasBorch/02182-Symbolic-AI/README.md

 This repository contains content for the MAvis assignments of the DTU course: Symbolic artificial intelligence - 02182, and is considered DTU property.

-This README includes guides for setting up your own private downstream repository, installing the requirements, how to use the client and server, how to interface with the Pepper robots.
+This README includes guides for setting up your own private downstream repository, installing the requirements, and how to use the client and server.
+For information on how to interface with the Pepper robots see the [Robot guide](docs/robot_guide.md).

 ## Table of contents
 - [Table of contents](#table-of-contents)